khalyomede/gridsome-plugin-service-worker/README.md

   - Cache-first
   - Cache-only
   - Stale while revalidate
+- Let you chose, for each strategies, to cache files by their types (html, scripts, styles, ...)
 - Let you choose which route to cache ahead, a.k.a. precaching (very powerful with Cache-only)

 ## Requirements